Hephaestus-Arm/HephaestusArm2/assembly.md

 Use the soldering iron to insert the other inserts.

 ```
-Protip: About 400 degress worked well for me.
+Protip: About 400 degrees celcius worked well for me.
 ```

 <img src="photos/70.jpg" width="300">